-- 1. Your paper must have at least two to four footnotes.1 - 2.
-Footnotes can be used to - (a) amplify or elaborate on points within the paper, and/or - (b) define concepts and terms mentioned in the paper, and/or - (c) provide additional references.
+- 1. Your paper must have at least three to four EXPLANATORY footnotes.1 - 2.
+Footnotes can be used to - (a) amplify or elaborate on points within the paper, and/or - (b) define concepts and terms mentioned in the paper, and/or - (c) provide additional references with commentary.